 Different shoppers search uniquely.
 Take a look at the synonyms for “Loose Dress” in this example.
 What you might call a loose dress I might call a sun dress; your best friend might call a nap dress and her mother might call it a house dress:

 The key to serving all four of us is to build a robust product taxonomy that takes into account how real people search in the real world.
 Sure, those who are already focused on a particular brand name can often unknowingly filter their search just to the results from that particular brand (i.e. Nike, Hugo Boss, Topman etc.), and that certainly makes it easier.
 For the majority of shoppers looking to compare items between brands, however, it’s essential to assign attributes to items that allow for the rich and varied diversity in what we actually call things, and what’s truly important to us when we shop.

-Retail ecommerce brands capitalize on shoppers’ search diversity when they start enabling products to be surfaced in a language of consumers, not just merchants.
+Retail e-commerce brands capitalize on shoppers’ search diversity when they start enabling products to be surfaced in a language of customers, not merely legacy, out-of-the-box attributes.
 We’ve got a few ideas on how to help brands with just that – just ask us and we’ll be happy to show you how.

 We also made a video for you that underscores the power of a robust, synonym-optimized product attribute taxonomy that converts.